abend0c1/pub/README.md

 Program a button to send keystrokes to your computer

-PUB! is a one-button USB keyboard that you can program with a sequence of keystrokes.
+PUB! is a Programmable USB Button on which you can program with a sequence of keystrokes.
 When you press the button those keystrokes are "replayed" over a USB connection.